Jotunheimen: Geology

-Jotunheimen is a residual mountain, which is a mass of rock that has remained in place as the surrounding relief has been eroded.
+Jotunheimen is a residual mountain area, which is a mass of rock that has remained in place as the surrounding relief has been eroded.
 The tops of Dovrefjell and Jotunheimen and other parts of southern Norway are the few remnants of a formerly flat surface that existed in Norway prior to uplift.
 This surface is now largely eroded and warped.
 The said erosion formed a series of steps and it is from the highest of these steps that Jotunheimen rise.

+Geomorphology

+The characteristic mountain landforms in Jotunheimen have been sculptured by glacial geomorphology during the Pleistocene, especially during its last glacial period.
+Whereas the Scandinavian Ice Sheet covered most of Fennoscandia, some mountain peaks of Jotunheimen were not covered by glaciers and remained as Nunatak.
+Galdhopiggen, Glittertinden or Store Lauvhøi are examples.
+Towards the west, the Scandinavian Ice Sheet disintegrated in several glacier tongues and caused the formation of the Norwegian Fiords.